Dr. Ben Ayling

-Ben Ayling comes to Ohio Northern University as Assistant Professor and Director of Choral Activities where he is responsible for conducting and/or administrating the ONU Choirs as well as teaching Choral Conducting, Choral Methods, and Aural Skills.
+Ben Ayling comes to Ohio Northern University as Associate Professor and Director of Choral Activities where he is responsible for conducting and/or administrating the ONU Choirs as well as teaching Choral Conducting, Choral Methods, and Aural Skills.
 He most recently taught at Kent State University where he was conductor and founder of the KSU Men’s Chorus.
 He is sought after as a conductor, clinician, adjudicator, and speaker.
 He has served as the guest conductor of state and regional honor choirs and most recently served as the guest conductor of the All-state Men’s Chorus in both Georgia and Tennessee.
 His speaking engagements have sent him from coast to coast as well as New Zealand, Australia, and Russia.
 He has served as a clinician at music educator's conferences throughout the United States, Canada, England, New Zealand, Australia, and Russia.

 As a performer, Dr. Ayling spent 17 years as a studio singer for radio and television commercials.
 He sang bass in The Ritz, the 1991 International Champion Quartet of the Barbershop Harmony Society that, along with having eight recordings to its credit, performed in 46 states, Canada, Great Britain, New Zealand, Australia, and Russia.
 The quartet also sang on the PBS Special “Keep America Singing” and was a featured group on one of the MENC “World’s Largest Concert” broadcasts.